These pages offer more advice:

 Forms of academic misconduct

-b.
-Intentional plagiarism is gaining academic advantage by copying or paraphrasing someone else’s work and presenting it as your own, or helping someone else copy your work and present it as their own.
-It also includes self-plagiarism which is when you use your own work in a different paper or programme without indicating the source.
+- Intentional plagiarism is gaining academic advantage by copying or paraphrasing someone else’s work and presenting it as your own, or helping someone else copy your work and present it as their own.
+It also includes self-plagiarism, which is when you submit the same work again when repeating a paper, or in a different paper, without indicating the source.
 Intentional plagiarism is treated very seriously by the University.

 - Unauthorised Collaboration occurs when you work with, or share work with, others on an assessment which is designed as a task for individuals and in which individual answers are required.
 This form does not include assessment tasks where students are required or permitted to present their results as collaborative work.
 Nor does it preclude collaborative effort in research or study for assignments, tests or examinations; but unless it is explicitly stated otherwise, each student’s answers should be in their own words.
 If you are not sure if collaboration is allowed, check with your lecturer.

 - Impersonation is getting someone else to participate in any assessment on your behalf, including having someone else sit any test or examination on your behalf.

 - Falsification is to falsify the results of your research; presenting as true or accurate material that you know to be false or inaccurate.

 - Use of Unauthorised Materials.
 Unless expressly permitted, notes, books, calculators, computers or any other material and equipment are not permitted into a test or examination.
 Make sure you read the examination rules carefully.
 If you are still not sure what you are allowed to take in, check with your lecturer.